WHAT IS THE MODERN AGE IN ENGLISH LITERATURE

 - Hidden fears

+Society was no longer stable.
 Traditional family structures, religious beliefs, and moral values were

 breaking down, leading to identity crises in modern characters.

-Is Modernism in English Literature
+What Is Modernism in English Literature

-Age in English Literature, we must clearly understand Modernism, the
+While discussing the Modern Age in English Literature, we must clearly understand Modernism, the major literary movement of this period.

-was a reaction against tradition.
-Writers rejected Victorian realism and
+Modernism was not just a style—it was a reaction against tradition.
+Writers rejected Victorian realism and predictable plots.
+They believed traditional forms could no longer express modern reality.

-Between Modern Age and Modernism
+Difference Between Modern Age and Modernism

 |